ZilaWS/client/README.md

 ## Looking for the [zilaws-server](https://www.npmjs.com/package/zilaws-server) package?</h2>

-ZilaWS can establish WS connection to a non zilaws server, but won't work as expected.
+ZilaWS can establish WS connection to a non-zilaws server, but won't work as expected.

 ## Waiters